Carlos081023/Carlos_Portfolio2/README.md

 ![image alt](https://github.com/Carlos081023/Carlos_Portfolio2/blob/9f70e8f2f217c0ec2f061c7e4718446f02fec137/Screenshot%202024-11-08%20180849.png)

 For this ABC Analysis, 10% of the total number of SKUs are A products, 25% are B products, and 65% of items are C products.
-After identifying products and assigining classifications here are some insights we can gather to help optimize inventory.
+After identifying products and assigning classifications, here are some insights:

 * There are 193 A items that account for a 1.3 million dollar value
 * There are 460 B items that account for a 690k dollar value
 * There are 1209 C items that account for a 230k dollar value

-Using this ABC Analysis, SKUs that categorized as A are of the utmost importance to the success of the business and inventory needs must be met to meet the demand.
-B items must maintain a inventory management strategy to ensure inventory does not sit too long to avoid holding/costs.
+Using this ABC Analysis, SKUs categorized as A are of the utmost importance to the success of the business and inventory needs must be met to meet the demand.
+B items must maintain a inventory management strategy to avoid excessive holding costs.
 C items are the bulk of our inventory holding cost because they will tend to sit longer.

 While C items are still essential to meet customer needs, strategies like discounts or targeted promotions can help move these items more quickly.
 Additionally, selective discontinuation of underperforming "C" items can yield cost savings.